Eppircrumby History, Family Crest & Coats of Arms

-Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The ancient Pictish-Scottish family that first used the name Eppircrumby lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Eppircrumby family